manhcuongbk56/manhcuongbk56.github.io/_posts/2018-12-15-Java-garbage-collector.md

 We can chose it by using `-XX:+UseSerialGC` command line option.
 + `Parallel collector`: utilize multi core of model PC.
 GC will run on multi core, reduce pause time.
 Server machine should use it, use `–XX:ParallelGCThreads=n` command line option with n is number of core.
++ `Parallel compacting collector`: the left side of each generation is dense.
+The amount of space that can be recovered is not worth compact.
+So, it will find the point in the right side of dense space to start compact.
+=> eventually, it'll replace `parallel collector`.
+Command line option to use `-XX:+UseParallelOldGC`